marukoy-bot/test-hardware/README.md

 | SPI LCD |  |  | ✔ |
 | SX1278 LoRa module | ✔ | ✔ | ✔ |

-# compilation for different LoRa modes
+# Compilation for different LoRa modes
 Set the envs in the `.ini` file for `lora_rx` and `lora_tx` then run `pio run -e <lora_rx or lora_tx>`

-# global installation of libraries
+# Global installation of libraries
 `pio pkg install -g --library "<library name from pio library tab>"`

 # Never forgetti